 Benefits and Perquisites.
 The NEOs are eligible to participate in employee benefit programs generally offered to other of our employees employed in the same jurisdiction as the NEO including, for all NEOs employed in the United States, the Edwards Lifesciences Corporation 401(k) Savings and Investment Plan ("401(k)"), which provides for a Company matching contribution.
-We match contributions dollar for dollar up to the first 3% of cash compensation, and 50% on the next 2%.
-In addition, we provide certain other perquisites to our NEOs that are not generally available to our employees.
+In 2018, we increased the matching contribution so that contributions are matched dollar for dollar up to the first 4% of cash compensation, and 50% on the next 2%.
+In addition, we provide certain other perquisites to our NEOs described below that are not generally available to our employees.